Eruanne2/TracNova/README.md

 ![drag to chart](https://github.com/Eruanne2/TracNova/blob/main/assets/readme_img/drag2chart.gif)

-The dashboard graph utilizes React Hooks to
+The dashboard graph utilizes React Hooks to manage a `selectedVar` and a `draggedVar`.
+There is always a `selectedVar`, which is displayed alone on the graph by default.
+However, when the `draggedVar` is given a value, the graph is rerendered to show both values and to include a scatterplot of the values.

 # Future Features
 * Mobile-friendly - make the website responsive for small screen sizes and for mobile.